russelljjarvis/Spike2Vec.jl/main.typ

 === Algorithm Details
 The spike2vec frame work exists at the meta level.
 It is a novel mashup of pre-existing algorithms, its steps are as follows:

-1. Spike trains are divided into N equally sized windows time windows.
+1. Spike trains are divided into N equally sized time windows.

 2. In each window spike times are converted by subtracting the window start time, such that spike time variability is now mapped onto the local time frame in the smaller scope of each window (ie the time each window occured is subtracted from each window, making any variation of spike times inside the window relevant to the windows scale).
-Each of the converted time, time windows is stored in an array.
+Each of these windows is then stored in an array.

 3. The maximum firing rate of all the windows is found.